Marijuana, guns and conservation on agenda for 2015 Florida legislature

 In addition, lawmakers will likely argue over how approximately $1 billion a year in real estate and land development taxes should be spent on conservation.
 The spending, mandated by a constitutional amendment approved by voters, could go to such projects as Everglades cleanup and beach restoration.

-Governor Rick Scott, a conservative Republican narrowly re-elected last November, will officially start the session with the annual "State of the State" address on Tuesday, outlining his $77 billion budget.
+Governor Rick Scott, a conservative Republican narrowly re-elected last November, opened the legislative session with a plea for lawmakers to cut taxes and hold down college costs while outlining his $77 billion budget.

 Scott will propose $673 million in tax reductions, including cuts in cell phone and cable TV levies, and a lowering of taxes on corporate profits.